JNG26/Housing-Prices-Competition/README.md

-# Kaggle House Prices Competition
+# Kaggle Housing Prices Competition

 This repository contains code and resources for the Kaggle House Prices: Advanced Regression Techniques competition.